 Q6: When was the GDS Index last updated?

 In 2015.
 The Institute regularly updates the GDS Index so that information can be measured, analysed and tracked over time.
-The 2014 GDS Index can be found here, and the 2015 GDS Index can be found here.
+See Working Papers to view and download the publications that constitute the 2014 GDS Index and the 2015 GDS Index.

 A total of 413 GDSs have appeared on the GDS Index.
-Of these, 265 have been archived (see Table 2 on the GDS Index website Archive Register page here).
-The remaining 148 GDSs are operational and can be viewed in Table 1 on the GDS Index website homepage here.
+Of these, 265 have been archived.
+The remaining 148 GDSs are operational and can be viewed on the GDS Index homepage.